2019 Sydney CBD stabbings: Motive

+Perpetrator

+Mert Ney (born 1998) was born in Marayong, NSW.
+He attended Blacktown Boys High School during his teenage years.
+Classmates described him as a quiet loner.

 Sentencing

 On 14 May 2021, Justice Peter Johnson of the New South Wales Supreme Court sentenced Mert Ney to 44 years in prison with a non-parole period of 33 years.
 The sentence took into account previous charges Ney has been found guilty of such as common assault on his sister Yazel.
 The sentence received a 10% discount as per Ney's guilty plea.

+Prison incidents

+On 5 December 2022 at approximately 11:15 a.m., Ney was stabbed by another inmate whilst in the exercise yard.
+Ney was stabbed six times in the head and face and was repeatedly kicked.
+Shortly after this incident occurred, Ney was rushed to Goulburn Base Hospital.

+In July 2024, Ney slashed a prison guard at Goulburn Supermax with a makeshift weapon.